mairakhancontact-sudo/Grindly/README.md

-📚 Cramly - Smart Learning Platform
+📚 Grindly - Smart Learning Platform
 A dual-interface platform for modern education.
 Teachers can manage classrooms, track student progress, and share resources.
 Students can organize their learning, track study habits, and compete on leaderboards.

 🎯 Key Features